paregi12/kotatsu-parsers/CONTRIBUTING.md

 some websites use AJAX.

 - [Example](https://github.com/KotatsuApp/kotatsu-parsers/blob/master/src/main/kotlin/org/koitharu/kotatsu/parsers/site/ru/DesuMeParser.kt)
-  of Json API usage.
+  of JSON API usage.
 - [Example](https://github.com/KotatsuApp/kotatsu-parsers/blob/master/src/main/kotlin/org/koitharu/kotatsu/parsers/site/be/AnibelParser.kt)
   of GraphQL API usage
 - [Example](https://github.com/KotatsuApp/kotatsu-parsers/blob/master/src/main/kotlin/org/koitharu/kotatsu/parsers/site/en/MangaTownParser.kt)
   of pure HTML parsing.

-If the website is based on some engine it is rationally to use a common base class for this one (for example, Madara Wordpress theme and the `MadaraParser` class)
+If the website is based on some engine it is rationally to use a common base class for this one (for example, Madara WordPress theme and the `MadaraParser` class)

 ### Parser class skeleton